Inspiring Failure at Work

 Here are a few ideas by Thomas that can be easily integrated into your organization without total chaos taking control.

-Recognize short-term behaviors and long-term results.
-Often organizations prioritize short-term results over everything in conducting performance reviews and in setting assignment goals.
-While results clearly are important, most truly innovative goals won’t be fully delivered in a year (and will often take several).
+Organizations should stop prioritizing short-term results when conducting performance reviews and in setting assignment goals.
+Most truly innovative goals won’t be fully delivered in a year (and will often take several).

 Redefine success and reward “smart” failures.